Looking for veterinary services in Hutto?

 3rd set: 12-15 weeks old.
 Includes FeLV #2, FVRCP, rabies

-We also offer a rattlesnake vaccine for our K9 friends.
-The protocol calls for the dog to receive the first vaccine and a booster one month later.
-After that, the dog needs the vaccine once a year.
-There is no rattlesnake vaccine for cats.
+We also offer canine influenza vaccine as well as canine rattlesnake vaccine.
+For each of these, the protocol calls for your pet to receive the first vaccine and a booster one month later.
+After that, your dog needs the vaccine once a year.
+These vaccines are not available for cats.

 Sadly, owners have to make the very hard decision to euthanize their beloved pets.
 Here’s how the whole process works.
 First, call us.